Jirka-Mayer/BachelorThesis/thesis-text.md

 | 17     | 0.28 | regular, round noteheads                        |
 | 49     | 0.36 | worse, dash noteheads                           |

-The first four writers are very much comparable, but the writer 49 has the worst handwriting of all the writers an he ended up last, as expected.
+The first four writers are very much comparable, but the writer 49 has the worst handwriting of all the writers and he ended up last, as expected.

 Similarly, we can average over each page: